worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-10-18**: Performed a major architectural restructuring of the document to improve flow and clarity.
+The introductory "Vitals" section was significantly streamlined, and the deeper psychological content was reorganized into new, dedicated parts later in the text.
 - **2025-09-20**: Added the final section, "The Great Inquiry," to outline the ultimate purpose of a healed human species.
 - **2025-09-14**: Added a new foundational section to Part 1, "The Great Relief," which clarifies the true goal of the plan: to move beyond a fragile "world peace" and create the conditions for a profound and total relief for all of humanity.
 - **2025-08-30**: **MAJOR ARCHITECTURAL REFINEMENT:** A focused update to significantly improve the document's introduction and the clarity of its core psychological diagnosis.